MicrosoftDocs/memdocs/memdocs/autopilot/troubleshooting.md

 ### Clicking Import after selecting CSV does nothing, '400' error appears in network trace with error body **"Cannot convert the literal '[DEVICEHASH]' to the expected type 'Edm.Binary'"**

 This error points to the device hash being incorrectly formatted.
-This could be caused by anything that corrupts the collected hash, but one possibility is that the hash itself (even if it is completely valid) fails to be decoded.
+This could be caused by anything that corrupts the collected hash, but one possibility is that the hash itself (even if it's completely valid) fails to be decoded.

 The device hash is Base64.
 At the device level, it's encoded as unpadded Base64, but Autopilot expects padded Base64.
-In most cases, it seems the payload lines up to not require padding, so the process works, but sometimes it doesn't line up cleanly and padding is necessary.
-This is when you get the error above.
-PowerShell's Base64 decoder also expects padded Base64, so we can use that to validate that the hash is properly padded.
+In most cases, the payload does not require padding and the process works.
+However, sometimes the payload doesn't line up cleanly and padding is necessary.
+This is when you get the error displayed above.
+PowerShell's Base64 decoder also expects padded Base64, so we can use this to validate that the hash is properly padded.

 The "A" characters at the end of the hash are effectively empty data - Each character in Base64 is 6 bits, A in Base64 is 6 bits equal to 0.
 Deleting or adding **A**'s at the end doesn't change the actual payload data.